3 ex-Penn State officials sent to jail in Sandusky scandal

 Prosecutor Patrick Schulte said Curley at one point had drawn up a plan to report Sandusky to state authorities, but “something changed after talking to coach Paterno.”

 “What was it about that conversation that made you change your mind?”
-Schulte said, addressing the ex-athletic director.
+Schulte said, referring to the ex-athletic director.

-All three men have denied they were told the encounter in the shower was sexual in nature.
+Curley, Schultz and Spanier have denied they were told the encounter in the shower was sexual in nature.
+Paterno’s son, Jay Paterno, said Friday that his father had followed the law in alerting Curley and Schultz, and that prosecutors have no evidence that Paterno tried to protect Sandusky.

+“For them to bring that up and bring Joe Paterno into this, it’s an abuse of their office,” he said.

-Prosecutors reserved some of their harshest words for Spanier, with Laura Ditka saying he was “a complete and utter failure as a leader when it mattered most.”
+Prosecutors reserved some of their harshest words for Spanier, with Chief Deputy Attorney General Laura Ditka saying he was “a complete and utter failure as a leader when it mattered most.”
 She said his inaction “allowed children to be harmed.”

 The judge came down hardest on Curley, however, saying the sports department was his responsibility and questioning Curley’s claims of memory lapses on the stand during Spanier’s trial.